containers/buildah/docs/buildah-build.1.md

 Note: `--cache-to` option is ignored unless `--layers` is specified.

+**--cache-ttl** *duration*

+Limit the use of cached images to only consider images with created timestamps less than *duration* ago.
+For example if `--cache-ttl=1h` is specified, Buildah will only consider intermediate cache images which are created under the duration of one hour, and intermediate cache images outside this duration will be ignored.

 **--cap-add**=*CAP\_xxx*

 When executing RUN instructions, run the command specified in the instruction